andrewrgoss/andrewrgoss.com/content/resources.md

 #### Google Analytics Query Explorer
 This tool lets you play with the Core Reporting API by building queries to get data from your Google Analytics views (profiles).
 You can use these queries with any of the client libraries to build your own tools.<br>
 <a href="https://ga-dev-tools.appspot.com/query-explorer" target="_blank">ga-dev-tools.appspot.com/query-explorer</a>

+#### GraphQL Introduction
+GraphQL is a query language for your API, and a server-side runtime for executing queries by using a type system you define for your data.
+Learn about GraphQL, how it works, and how to use it in this series of articles.<br>
+<a href="https://graphql.org/learn" target="_blank">graphql.org/learn</a>

 #### How to design a RESTful API architecture from a human-language spec
 A three-post series that teaches RESTful API design to solve users’ needs with simplicity, reliability, and performance.<br>